 In January 2015 CQC downgraded Colchester General Hospital and Trust to "inadequate".
-Essex County Hospital has been graded "requires improvement" since the CQC 2014 inspection.
+Essex County Hospital was graded "requires improvement" after the CQC's 2014 inspection.

 On 25 July the CQC will visit Colchester for three days to assess the quality of our services.
 They will speak to patients and the public, visit wards and clinics and talk to staff about the care they provide.

 Read the latest Special Measures Quality Improvement Programme 2016-17 Update (pictured), published 7 December 2016, by clicking the image.

 On 17 May 2016 Nick Hulme was appointed as Chief Executive of our Trust and David White was appointed Chairman (see below).